-- Cumulative nonlethal (but potentially harmful) effects of submarine noise, light, heat, and other aquatic disturbance from the project on the local marine environment were not adequately considered in marine impact assessment process.
+- Cumulative nonlethal (but potentially harmful) effects of submarine noise, light, heat, and other aquatic disturbances from the project on the local marine environment were not adequately considered in the marine impact assessment process.

 - IFC was not in a position to demonstrate either that its client’s monitoring is commensurate to risk (as required by PS1) or that its supervision allowed it to meet the stated purposes of supervision as set out in the ESRPs: namely, the development and retention of information needed to assess the status of E&S compliance.

 - Confidence among the IFC team in the client’s E&S capacity and commitment, combined with a view that the project is performing well from an E&S perspective, have meant that IFC has not treated the complainants’ concerns as compliance issues.

 On November 25, 2013, IFC provided CAO with a statement including action plan items about this audit/investigation.
 CAO has posted this statement and action plan in the View Documents section below.

 As per CAO's Operational Guidelines, this case will remain open as CAO monitors IFC's response to the findings.
 CAO completed its first monitoring report about this audit in January 2015.
 In February 2016, CAO carried out a monitoring visit to Mundra and met with CGPL representatives and with the complainants.
 In January 2017, CAO released its second monitoring report in relation to this audit.